-- USA Eisenhower Fellowship: Typically, ten to twelve candidates are awarded a four to five-week fellowship and typically visit one or two countries in the EF network.
+- USA Eisenhower Fellowship: Typically, ten to twelve candidates are awarded a four-to five-week fellowship and typically visit one or two countries in the EF network.

 - EF Agriculture Program: EF’s Agricultural Committee typically selects one Fellow each year -- an active farmer or rancher -- to visit one or two countries in the EF network.

 Candidates for a USA Eisenhower Fellowship must be U.S. citizens or legal permanent residents.
 Competitive applicants generally fall within the age range of approximately 32 to 45 years old, as this is a fellowship aimed at ascendant mid-career professionals, not students or full-time academics.
-While we do consider candidates who are older or younger than this, the farther your age falls outside of this age range, the less competitive your application will be.
+While we do consider candidates who are older or younger, the farther your age falls outside of this age range, the less competitive your application will be.

-USA Fellows are able to decide the timing and their destination country or countries in consultation with EF staff in Philadelphia and EF country partners.
+USA Fellows are able to decide the timing and their destination country or countries in consultation with EF staff in Philadelphia and EF country coordinators.
 We suggest that candidates consider and present more than one option for their fellowship travels, as first-choice destination(s) are not always feasible given the timing and other institutional considerations.

 Successful candidates typically display the following characteristics in their applications: